-The BCRC receives funding through the research allocation of the national check-off dollar, which is used to leverage additional industry and government funding including Agriculture and Agri-Food Canada’s Beef Cattle Industry Science Cluster.
+The BCRC receives funding through the research allocation of the Canadian Beef Cattle Check-Off (also referred to as the 'national check-off'), which is used to leverage additional industry and government funding including Agriculture and Agri-Food Canada’s Beef Cattle Industry Science Cluster.

-The national check-off is a mandatory levy of $1 per head collected on cattle sales throughout Canada to fund research and marketing activities on behalf of the entire industry.
-It is collected from cattle producers by provincial organizations of beef producers when cattle are marketed using existing collection systems involving auction markets, order buyers, brand inspectors and others who handle cattle sales.
-Funds are then transferred to the Beef Cattle Research, Market Development and Promotion Agency (the Agency).
+The Canadian Beef Cattle Check-Off is a mandatory levy per head collected on cattle sales throughout Canada to fund research and marketing activities on behalf of the entire industry.
+The Canadian Beef Cattle Check-Off is collected from cattle producers by provincial organizations of beef producers when cattle are marketed using existing collection systems involving auction markets, order buyers, brand inspectors and others who handle cattle sales.
+Funds are then transferred to the Canadian Beef Check-Off Agency.
 More on producer check-offs.

-The national check-off generates nearly $7 million annually and is a critical source of revenue to fund initiatives that will advance the industry, build strong markets for Canadian cattle and beef, and reduce cost of production.
+The Canadian Beef Cattle Check-Off generates nearly $7 million annually and is a critical source of revenue to fund initiatives that will advance the industry, build strong markets for Canadian cattle and beef, and reduce cost of production.

-The goal of the national check-off is twofold:
+The goal of the Canadian Beef Cattle Check-Off is twofold: